 The whole thing has darling little doodles.
 It's printed with soy inks and made with 100% post consumer waste.
 After you're finished with the book it's completely recyclable.

 The paper is thick so you can definitely write on both sides, and it's recycled made from 30% post consumer waste.
-So, you can compost or recycle the pages when you're done with the book.
+You can compost or recycle the pages when you're done with the book.
 Just hold onto that spine...

 College Ruled Loose Leaf 3 Hole Paper

-I don't know if there's really a way around buying paper without the plastic wrap.
-I think it's a silly purchase, if you have perforated pages in a notebook.
+I don't know if there's really a way around buying paper without the plastic wrap?

 3 Ring Binder or Zipper Binder & Tabbed Dividers